braziljs/eloquente-javascript/02_program_structure.md

 {{index "var keyword"}}

 The first, `var` (short for "variable"), is the way bindings were declared in pre-2015 JavaScript.
-We'll get back to the precise way it differs from `let` in the [next chapter](functions).
+I'll get back to the precise way it differs from `let` in the [next chapter](functions).
 For now, remember that it mostly does the same thing, but we'll rarely use it in this book because it has some confusing properties.